 Almost exactly as the bus pulled through the gates of the National Park, it started to rain.
-And it was rain that meant business: the typhoon people had been promising me for days finally split the muggy haze and poured from the sky with a force that turned the world dark.
+And it was rain that meant business: the typhoon people had been promising me for days finally split the muggy haze, pouring from the sky with a force that turned the world dark.
 I felt like a woman being led to the gallows as we curved up the mountain road.
-My body was slowly trying to glue itself to the bus seat with the thick, threatening sensation that I was not going to be able to do this.
+My body was slowly trying to glue itself to the bus seat under the threatening weight of the sensation that I was not going to be able to do this.

 Climbing Mount Fuji is something I’ve inexplicably wanted to do for years.
 Inexplicably, because if there are two things I hate in the world it’s hills and walking up them.
 This year I’ve been to the gym zero times and – aside from about two weeks of YouTube Kettlebell workouts in my bedroom until my enthusiasm predictably waned – I have done almost zero exercise.
 I am at what I would describe as my peak unfitness.
 And yet there was Fuji, and some years-old desire to climb it, and the worry that I may never have another chance to.
 So, I’d booked an overnight Fuji tour and boarded a bus, stricken with dread, gripping tightly to that single, wispy strand of determination deep within me.

 We began in a typhoon.
 Lightning flashed and booms of thunder rolled through the blackening sky.
 It felt like the mountain laughing at me, and my self-doubt worsened.
-Luckily, the rain washed off after an hour or so, and suddenly it was too hot, hiking beneath a sticky blue sky.
+Luckily, the rain washed off after an hour or so.
+Suddenly it was too hot; I was hiking beneath a sticky blue sky.

-If you’re relatively fit – by which I mean you’re the kind of person who doesn’t get out of breath from talking whilst climbing a flight of stairs – you probably won’t find Fuji the kind of challenge that I found it.
-It’s a challenge still, but it probably won’t be the full-body agony I forced myself to suffer through – simply because I’m not strong enough to argue with myself once I become set on an idea.
+If you’re relatively fit – by which I mean you’re the kind of person who doesn’t get out of breath talking whilst climbing a flight of stairs – you probably won’t find Fuji the kind of challenge that I found it.
+It’s still a challenge, but it probably won’t be the full-body agony I forced myself to suffer through, simply because I’m not strong enough to argue with myself once I become set on an idea.

 From the moment the sun went down, my memories of climbing Mount Fuji become surreal and patchy, a series of dream images.
-Because you never remember every detail of something hard – each impossible step is forgotten and all that’s left is the impression of something difficult, and the few piercing memories of notable or beautiful moments.
-I remember passing another local guide – an old man whose deeply lined face flashed orange in the glow of a match as he sparked up a cigarette – and wondering how many times he’d climbed this mountain.
+You never seem to remember every detail of something hard.
+With time, each impossible step is forgotten, and all that’s left is the overall impression of something difficult, and a few piercing memories of notable or beautiful moments.
+I remember passing another guide – a man whose deeply lined face flashed orange in the glow of a match as he sparked up a cigarette – and wondering how many times he’d climbed this mountain.
 I remember forks of purple lightning leaping through the sky on either side of me.
-Weirdly shaped rock formations and sheets of barren, ash-strewn landscapes flashing for a moment and then vanishing into blackness.
-I remember the trail of people, each one marked by a pin prick of light from their torch, stretching up and up and up above me.
+Weirdly shaped rock formations and sheets of barren, ash-strewn landscapes flashing for a moment, before vanishing again into blackness.
+I remember the biting cold, the icy air cutting into my lungs with each ragged gulp of breath.
+I remember the trail of people, each one marked by a pinprick of light from their torch, stretching up and up and up above me.

 We spent the night in a mountain hut somewhere past the eighth station.
 Arriving at 9pm for a late dinner, our group were sandwiched into a row of sleeping bags.
 Literally shoulder to shoulder with complete strangers, in any other circumstances I would never have slept.
-But I passed out almost immediately, and woke up three hours later to strap my hiking boots back on and press on to the summit.
+But I slipped into unconsciousness almost immediately, only to wake up three hours later, lace my hiking boots back up, and press on to the summit.